-John Luczak Principal
+John Luczak Partner

 John worked from 1997 to 2000 for the U.S. Department of Education, first as a special assistant to the deputy secretary and then as director of policy for the National Commission on Mathematics and Science Teaching for the 21st Century.
 He previously worked for SRI International on curriculum reform and teacher quality issues, for the Ravenswood City School District, and as a high school social studies teacher in Providence, RI, where he also started several mentoring programs while an undergraduate at Brown University.

 John has a Ph.D. and M.A. from Stanford University in education administration and policy analysis.